Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 }
 ```

-You check out the current Item documentation for even more components on [bedrock.dev/r/Item!](https://bedrock.dev/docs/stable/Item)

 ## Setting Item Names

 Your items should now show up in-game, but they have weird names consisting of their identifiers.
 For example, `wiki:gem` shows up as `item.wiki:gem.name`.
-To fix this, we need a `.lang` file in `RP/texts`.
+To fix this, we need a `.lang` file in `RP/texts/`.
 If you have US English set as your language in Minecraft settings, you'll need to name your text file `en_US.lang`.

 <CodeHeader>RP/texts/en_US.lang</CodeHeader>